-This expression interpolates between several diversity measures: for $q = 0$, $D_q$ equals the observed richness.\cite{magurran2013measuring} For $q = 1$, it converges to $\exp(H)$, where $H$ is the Shannon entropy and reflects the uncertainty in predicting a randomly drawn compound.\cite{shannon1948mathematical} For $q = 2$, it corresponds to the inverse Simpson index, which emphasizes the probability of repeated draws from dominant compounds.\cite{simpson1949measurement} Essentially, as $q$ increases, $D_q$ becomes increasingly sensitive to the most abundant species, suppressing the influence of rare ones.\cite{chao2014unifying} This framework enables diversity comparison across samples with varying abundance distributions, under a common statistical formalism.
+This expression interpolates between several diversity measures: for $q = 0$, $D_q$ equals the observed richness.\cite{magurran2013measuring} For $q = 1$, it converges to $\exp(H)$, where $H$ is the Shannon entropy and reflects the uncertainty in predicting a randomly drawn compound.\cite{shannon1948mathematical} For $q = 2$, it corresponds to the inverse Simpson index, which emphasizes the probability of repeated draws from dominant compounds.\cite{simpson1949measurement} Essentially, as $q$ increases, $D_q$ becomes increasingly sensitive to the most abundant species, suppressing the influence of rare ones.\cite{chao2014unifying} This framework enables diversity comparisons across samples with varying abundance distributions within a common statistical framework.

 For $q = 0$, $D_q$ equals richness.
 At $q = 1$, it reduces to $\exp(H)$, the exponential of Shannon entropy.
 Higher values of $q$ emphasize dominant species and suppress rare ones.

 We derive evenness curves $E_i(q)$ by normalizing $D_q^{(i)}$ against its maximum for a given richness.
 Specifically,